ccdaisy/Spiral-Knights-Model-Converter/README.md

  - Export VALVE .MDL files for usage in Source Film-Maker

 #WHAT IS A SPIRAL KNIGHTS .DAT AND HOW DOES IT WORK?
  The Spiral Knights .DAT model is Three Rings's way of packaging models, animations, and some scripts.
 It is, in fact, a Java code that was merely exported as a custom Object via a FileOutputStream!
+A new discovery has led me to find out that I am actually missing code since the .DAT indexes code from my libraries.
+I will also have to restore the location of the DAT handling code in my repository/workspace so that the .DAT can properly index the code.